mdang/ga-lessons/events-and-event-handling/LESSON.md

 What are the kinds of events do we have access to?
 > Google “html dom events”

-[List examples of most common DOM events that they will be interested in.
-You don’t need to know all of them, but know that these are the kinds of events available to you]
+List examples of most common DOM events that they will be interested in.
+They don’t need to know all of them, but know that these are the kinds of events accessible.

 Examples of websites and event handlers in action